-As a result, managers and employees alike think that performance reviews are very subjective.
+As a result, managers and employees alike think that performance management systems are both stressful and subjective.
 The lack of motivation and belief surrounding this process might impact a review’s ability to improve employee performance.
-In fact, performance reviews might end up having a negative impact on employees, as they can get caught up worrying about compensation and the details of the rating system and feedback.
+In fact, existing performance management systems might end up having a negative impact on employees, as they can get caught up worrying about compensation and the details of the rating system and feedback.

 To win in the marketplace you must first win in the workplace.

 Changing paradigms of performance

 There have always been issues with performance management systems– lately, they’ve become more obvious as job responsibilities have evolved.
 More and more positions need employees to have rich expertise, the ability to make judgement calls without guidance, and have stellar problem-solving skills.
 Employees are expected to live up to higher expectations each and every year– therefore, traditional performance appraisal processes simply don’t make sense for the modern employee.